 F.E.A.R.
-Point Man is the main character of Monolith Productions' F.E.A.R - First Encounter Assault Recon and is one of the silent protagonists.
-He has superhuman reflexes that make him superior than your everyday soldier.
+Point Man is the player character of Monolith Productions' F.E.A.R.: First Encounter Assault Recon and is a silent protagonist.
+He is a special forces soldier with superhuman reflexes.
 He was the first son of Alma Wade and Paxton Fettel's brother.
-Point Man was also the first prototype of Armacham Technology Corporations Project Origin, but was deemed a failure.
-Little is known of how he escaped/was released.
-Later, he joins the military.
+Point Man was also the first prototype of Armacham Technology Corporation's Project Origin, but was deemed a failure.
+Little is known of how he exited Project Origin before going on to join the military.

-Initially, the Point Man's role is to scout an abandoned facility, trying to find Paxton Fettel.
-After failing to capture Paxton at this location, Point Man and the rest of the F.E.A.R. team relocate to a water treatment plant, where the Hannibal-3 spy satellite had again picked up the signal from Fettels transmitter.
-There he sees Alma and Paxton and witnesses many deaths, but again Fettel escapes and the Point Man is sent after him to the new location - ATC headquarters.
-He fights through squads of Replica Soldiers, Battle Armour and ATC Security Personnel, who try to cover up the mess ATC had made and also meets and attempts to save Alice Wade.
-Later he enters and destroys the Origin facility and also finally kills Paxton Fettel.
+Initially, the Point Man's role is to scout an abandoned facility and try to find Paxton Fettel.
+After failing to capture Paxton at this location, Point Man and the rest of the F.E.A.R. team relocate to a water treatment plant, where the Hannibal-3 spy satellite had picked up a new signal from Fettels transmitter.
+There he sees Alma and Paxton and witnesses many gruesome flashbacks, but again Fettel escapes.
+The Point Man chases Fettel to the ATC headquarters.
+He fights through squads of Replica Soldiers, Battle Armour and ATC Security Personnel, who try to cover up the mess ATC had made.
+Point Man eventually meets and attempts to save Alice Wade.
+He catches up to Paxton Fettel, kills him, and then destroys the Project Origin facility.

 The mystery around this character is the core part of F.E.A.R.s horror element.
 She is a power psion and often appears to the player character, then shortly after disappears.
 It is unknown if they are visions due to the playable characters relation to Alma or if she really is there.
 Most of the time she appears as a little girl with black, long hair in a red dress, but later in the game she is seen in her physical, adult woman form.